 Ans: I general, the Custom tags will be written by the developer.

-Dsp is all ready to use. you can use to render content dynamically by linking Nucleus components directly to your JSPs.
-Especially, the (dsp) tag library, allow you connect your JSP content to the Java code at work behind the scenes so you can separate your application logic from your presentation layer.
+Dsp is all ready to use. you can use it to render content dynamically by linking Nucleus components directly to your JSPs.
+Especially, the (dsp) tag library, allows you to connect your JSP content to the Java code at work behind the scenes so you can separate your application logic from your presentation layer.

 ATG 7 provides you with three tag libraries: JSTL, DSP/DSPEL, and Core.
 You can find these tag libraries in /DAS/taglib.